rafal21-ops/car-parking/README.md

 ```

 ## npm scripts
 First of all, naming convention for scripts is `target:[configuration]`, where `configuration` is one of `production`, `development` or `test`.
 If `configuration` is ommited then `production` is used.
-Also some targets don't have all configurations if it doesn't make sens.
+Also some targets don't have all configurations if it doesn't make sense.

 Most useful ones are listed below.
 For more check `package.json`.